TrickyPatrick/PolkiGame/README.md

 ***PolkiGame is my first  game ever created and also the first game ever created on Trikyta Engine. <br/>*** *Almost all the sprite are created by me,</br>
 All the code and ideas are created by me.</br>*
+/!\ Game only working on 1920*1080 at the moment

 This is a combat turn-Based game opposing a fighter (you) and a dragon. <br/>
 You have 3 choices at eacch beginning of your turn <br/>